English conversation practice for daily use

 Riley: Hi, Mr. Sam.
 Can I ask you a question about mental health?

-See also English Dialogues About Booking Tickets
+See also English Conversations About Cryptocurrency and Blockchain

 Sam: Of course, Riley!
 What’s on your mind?